 So remember that when we have an object (it, him her, the bus, etc) we need to know the word order.
 This information is shown in most dictionaries.
 But even if it isn't you should study the example to try to learn how the verb is used.

 Phrasal verbs like put up with sb/sth have two prepositions and are never separated.
 There are few verbs with two prepositions and they're not usually a problem.
 The word order doesn't change and they're easy to understand.

-Just like many other verbs in the language, phrasal verbs can also be used as nouns and adjectives.
+Just like many other verbs in the language, phrasal verbs can also be used as nouns or adjectives.

 Phrasal verbs, multi-word verbs, prepositional verbs, and so on.
 There are many different names for phrasal verbs but you shouldn't worry about this.
 The name is not important althought the most accepted term is phrasal verbs.

-These two examples show you things that help you remember phrasal verbs:
+What things can help you remember phrasal verbs?

-- Good example: Excuse me sir, I'll have to ask you to keep your voice down.
+- examples: Excuse me sir, I'll have to ask you to keep your voice down.

-- collocations: you can keep down your voice, the noise, your weight.
+- collocations: you can keep down your voice, the noise, your weight

-- Grammar: you can separate it.
-You can say keep your voice down and keep it down .
+- the grammar: you can separate it.
+You can say keep your voice down and keep it down

-- Good example: I came across an old school friend of mine when I was travelling in Canada.
+- examples: I came across an old school friend of mine when I was travelling in Canada.

-- A Couple of collocations: you can come across a friend, an old photograph, a good story in the newspaper.
+- collocations: you can come across a friend, an old photograph, a good story in the newspaper

-- Grammar: you can't separate it.
-You can say come across an old friend but you can't say come an old friend across or come him across.
+- the grammar: you can't separate it.
+You can say come across an old friend but you can't say come an old friend across or come him across

-Sometimes though, it's just not possible to understand the logic behind the preposition.
+Sometimes, though, it's just not possible to understand the logic behind the preposition.
 But there is surely a reason for speakers to use that preposition.
-It may just be that the choice of preposition was logical at the time to describe a common situation, but social change means we no longer find it logical because things are different now.
+It may just be that the choice of preposition was logical centuries ago to describe a common situation, but social change means we no longer find it logical because things are different now.